sfw/comanda/README.md

 ### 1. Process Endpoint

-`GET /process` processes a YAML file from the configured data directory:
+`GET /process` processes a YAML file from the configured data directory.
+For YAML files that use STDIN as their first input, `POST /process` is also supported.

+#### GET Request
 ```bash
 # Without authentication
 curl "http://localhost:8080/process?filename=openai-example.yaml"